luqas11/battery-debugger/frontend/README.md

 `pm2 stop 0`

 ### Examples:
-Some examples of the frontend functions.
+Some examples of the frontend menus.

 #### No test in progress: